Airbnb Case Study

 Goal and Challenge

 Airbnb is an online market for temporary housing.
 Stays can range from a few days to several months however Airbnb is most typically used for short term housing during vacations.
-I aim to improve the user experience of selecting an Airbnb by integrating search features that would give the user more information about their Airbnb.
+I aimed to improve the user experience of selecting an Airbnb by integrating search features that would give the user more information about their Airbnb.
 Having more versatility in choosing the best Airbnb for each user's itinerary and criteria would increase customer satisfaction.

 Scope: Passion Project Tools: Adobe XD Duration: February-March 2020